-NL - On a quarterly basis, we evaluate the potential range of our liability at sites where NL, its present or former subsidiaries have been named as a PRP or defendant.
-At March 31, 2011, we had accrued approximately \$40 million, related to approximately 50 sites, for those environmental matters related to NL which we believe are at the present time and/or in their current phase reasonably estimable.
-The upper end of the range of reasonably possible costs to us for sites for which we believe it is currently possible to estimate costs is approximately \$73 million, including the amount currently accrued.
-We have not discounted these estimates to present value.
+NL - On a quarterly basis, NL evaluates the potential range of our liability for environmental remediation and other related costs at sites where it has been named as a PRP or defendant, including sites for which its wholly-owned environmental management subsidiary, NL Environmental Management Services, Inc., ("EMS"), has contractually assumed its obligations.
+At June 30, 2011, NL had accrued approximately \$47 million related to approximately 50 sites associated with remediation and related matters that it believes are at the present time and/or in their current phase reasonably estimable.
+The upper end of the range of reasonably possible costs to NL for remediation and related matters for which we believe it is possible to estimate costs is approximately \$80 million, including the amount currently accrued.
+Other than as indicated above, t these accruals have not been discounted to present value.

-We believe that it is not possible to estimate the range of costs for certain sites.
-At March 31, 2011, there were approximately 5 sites for which we are not currently able to estimate a range of costs.
-For these sites, generally the investigation is in the early stages, and we are unable to determine whether or not NL actually had any association with the site, the nature of our responsibility, if any, for the contamination at the site and the extent of contamination at and cost to remediate the site.
-The timing and availability of information on these sites is dependent on events outside of our control, such as when the party alleging liability provides information to us.
-At certain of these previously inactive sites, NL has received general and special notices of liability from the EPA and/or state agencies alleging that NL, sometimes with other PRPs, is liable for past and future costs of remediating environmental contamination allegedly caused by former operations.
-These notifications may assert that NL, along with any other alleged PRPs, is liable for past and/or future clean-up costs that could be material to us if we are ultimately found liable.
+NL believes that it is not possible to estimate the range of costs for certain sites.
+At June 30, 2011, there were approximately 5 sites for which NL is not currently able to estimate a range of costs.
+For these sites, generally the investigation is in the early stages, and NL is unable to determine whether or not it actually had any association with the site, the nature of our responsibility, if any, for the contamination at the site and the extent of contamination at and cost to remediate the site.
+The timing and availability of information on these sites is dependent on events outside of NL's control, such as when the party alleging liability provides information to NL.
+At certain of these previously inactive sites, NL has received general and special notices of liability from the EPA and/or state agencies alleging that NL, sometimes with other PRPs, are liable for past and future costs of remediating environmental contamination allegedly caused by former operations.
+These notifications may assert that NL, along with any other alleged PRPs, are liable for past and/or future clean-up costs that could be material to us if NL is ultimately found liable.

-Other - We have also accrued approximately \$2 million at March 31, 2011 for other environmental cleanup matters.
+Other - We have also accrued approximately \$2 million at June 30, 2011 for other environmental cleanup matters.
 This accrual is near the upper end of the range of our estimate of reasonably possible costs for such matters.